CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.5-pull_requests.md

 Click the `Commits` menu item in the left menu panel to show all the commits for the main branch.
 Confirm that the pull request merge commit appears.

 Click the `Branches` menu item in the left menu panel to show a list of branches.
-Confirm that the "feature-lab-2.3" brand is no longer present.
+Confirm that the "feature/lab-2.3" branch is no longer present.

 Finally, log out of the window for Jordan.
 Jordan's work is done for today.